-No data on CPUE were available.
-Information on historical length composition was derived from sampling of EU-German commercial catches of golden redfish during 1962-90 covering fresh fish landings as well as catches taken by freezer trawlers.
-118 samples were quarterly aggregated and mean length was calculated.
-These data revealed significant size reductions of fish caught from 45 to 35 cm, with the biggest reductions occurring during the 70s.
+Information on historical length composition was derived from sampling of EU- German commercial catches of golden redfish during 1962-90 covering fresh fish landings as well as catches taken by freezer trawlers.
+Samples were quarterly aggregated and mean length was calculated.
+These data revealed significant size reductions from 45 to 35 cm, with the most significant reductions occurring during the 1970s.
 There are no data available to estimate the size composition of historical catches of deep-sea redfish.

-No quantitative information on the amount of juvenile redfish in the by-catches of the shrimp fishery was available for 2000.
+No quantitative information on the amount of juvenile redfish in the by-catches of the shrimp fishery was available from 2000 to 2002.